kevinacahalan/COP4331_group_23/README.md

 ### **A**pache
 The open-source Web server used for hosting the remote content
 ### **M**ySql
-The open-source relational database management system (RDBMS) used for processing the data in the database
+The open-source RDBMS<sup>1</sup> used for processing the data in the database
 ### **P**HP
 The open-source, server-sided scripting language used for processing backend computations